Nebraska vs. Creighton College Basketball Predictions & Picks - December 3

 Nebraska Performance Insights

-- The Cornhuskers outscore opponents by 19.7 points per game (scoring 81.6 points per game to rank 60th in college basketball while giving up 61.9 per outing to rank 21st in college basketball) and have a +138 scoring differential overall.
+- The Cornhuskers outscore opponents by 19.7 points per game (scoring 81.6 points per game to rank 60th in college basketball while allowing 61.9 per outing to rank 21st in college basketball) and have a +138 scoring differential overall.

-- Nebraska wins the rebound battle by seven boards on average.
-It records 39 rebounds per game, which ranks 19th in college basketball, while its opponents pull down 32 per outing.
+- Nebraska is 19th in college basketball at 39 rebounds per game.
+That's seven more than the 32 its opponents average.

-- The Cornhuskers' 104.5 points per 100 possessions on offense rank 36th in college basketball, and the 79.3 points they allow per 100 possessions rank 24th in college basketball.
+- The Cornhuskers rank 36th in college basketball with 104.5 points scored per 100 possessions, and 24th in college basketball defensively with 79.3 points conceded per 100 possessions.

-- Nebraska forces 9.9 turnovers per game (318th in college basketball) while committing 9.7 (46th in college basketball action).
+- Nebraska forces 9.9 turnovers per game (318th in college basketball) while committing 9.7 (46th in college basketball play).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.